octoprakhar/mlproject/README.md

-This is the deployed ml project
+This is the deployed ml project that I edited.